By David Schwager for CoinWeek …..

 American numismatics has entered the postmodern era of coin grading.
 In the premodern period before certification not so long ago, the grade was a general opinion agreed upon by the buyer and seller, negotiated anew with each purchase.

 The modern era began with photo certificates in the 1970s and slabs in the ’80s.
-This is when the grade on the major service label became–while not infallible–impartial and well-informed, the judgement of a generally trusted third party.
+This is when the grade on the major service label became–while not infallible–impartial and well-informed, the judgment of a generally trusted third party.

 In the postmodern period of the 21st century, the grader’s opinion remains the most important part of the grade, but collectors and the market also consider the overall presentation, appearance, and appeal of the coin and holder taken together.